Churro lovers rejoice, I have a delicious and easy recipe for Churro Cupcakes for you today!

 Cinnamon Toast Crunch Churros Cereal

 Recently my friends at General Mills sent over a box of their new Cinnamon Toast Crunch Churros cereal to try.
-Disclaimer, this is not a sponsored post, General Mills was just nice enough to send me the cereal.
 After opening the box and seeing the cereal, two things then happened.
 First, I immediately ripped open the box and grabbed a handful.
 Second, I realized I had to make Churro Cupcakes as soon as possible.
 I love churros!
-Churros make Costco worth visiting even on a packed Saturday.
+Churros are my favorite thing about Costco.
+And maybe Disneyland.
 Making churros at home however is not my thing, and for very good reason.

 Why don’t I make churros at home?
 That’s a good question!
 Once upon a time I did make homemade churros.
 Long story short, I made homemade EXPLODING churros.
 One minute I’m frying these doughy bits of golden goodness.
 The next minute, BOOM.
 With no warning one of the churros exploded in the oil.
 My entire kitchen, which was fairly small and very enclosed, was covered with hot oil.
 To this day I do not know how I didn’t get burned.